lijunjie2232/java_web_study/note/Redis.md

   - if VOERFLOW set to `FAIL`, it will return error if overflow
   - if VOERFLOW set to `WRAP`, it will wrap around if overflow
   - if VOERFLOW set to `SAT`, it will set to max/min if up/down overflow

+# RDB
+## config
+- `save 300 10` in config means save rdb file every 300s if there are at least 10 keys changed

+- default setting:
+  1. old version redis:
+     ```conf
+     save 900 1
+     save 300 10
+     save 60 10000
+     ```
+  2. redis 6.2+
+      ```conf
+      save 3600 1
+      save 300 100
+      save 60 10000
+      ```
+- specify `dir /path/to/dir` in config to specify rdb file save <font color="orange">dir</font>

+# recovery from dumped backup
+- move the target backup file before redis shutdown
+- shutdown redis and overwrite moved backup file to redis backup file (redis will automaticly backup in shutdown)
+- after start redis, data will automaticly restore from backup file

+# manual backup
+- `SAVE` and `BGSAVE` command: redis fork a child process to write rdb file
+  - `SAVE` will <font color="orange">block</font> main process which could not be able to access from backend
+  - <font color="orange">ONLY `BGSAVE` is allowed to use in prodction environment</font>
+- `LASTSAVE` command: get last rdb backup time